 Session Timeout Interval The timeout value for end-user sessions to the desktops.
 The default is seven days (10,080 minutes).
 The maximum value is 99,999 minutes, approximately 69 days.Note: If no user activity occurs before the timeout interval is reached, a message indicates that the user will be logged off if they do not click OK in the next 30 seconds.
 If the logout occurs, any unsaved documents are lost.

 If you are assigning a timeout value for dedicated desktops, you can specify the maximum value.
 If you have a large timeout interval set for floating desktops, the desktops do not reset as quickly if they are not in use.
 This configuration might result in the pool of available desktops running out, and users seeing failure messages.

 This setting enables/disables the HotPlug functionality for desktops in an assignment.
 When this is set to No (default setting), network adapters do not appear in the Quick Add/Remove area.
 This makes it more difficult for users to put their VMs into an unusable state.

 - Click Next.

-- On the Active Directory Search page, start typing the name of a user or group from your Active Directory.
+- On the Users step, select tenant from the drop-down menu and then start entering the name of a user or group from your Active Directory.